visualboyadvance-m/visualboyadvance-m/README.md

 - [SDL2](https://www.libsdl.org/) (required)
 - [SFML](https://www.sfml-dev.org/) (optional, for link)
 - [OpenAL](https://www.openal.org/) or [openal-soft](https://kcat.strangesoft.net/openal.html) (optional, a sound interface)
-- [wxWidgets](https://wxwidgets.org/) (required for GUI, 2.8 is still supported, --enable-stl is supported)
+- [wxWidgets](https://wxwidgets.org/) (required for GUI, 2.8 and non-stl builds are no longer supported)

 On Linux and similar, you also need the version of GTK your wxWidgets is linked to (usually 2 or 3) and the xorg development libraries.